Saadmomin2903/facebook-sentiment-api/FREE_DEPLOYMENT_GUIDE.md

 4. **Usage Limits**: The free tier includes 750 hours of usage per month.

-5. **No Persistent Storage**: The free tier doesn't support persistent disks, so we need to include the model file in the Docker image.
+5. **No Persistent Storage**: The free tier doesn't support persistent disks, so we need to handle the model file differently.

 ## Troubleshooting